directus/directus/.changeset/modern-eels-judge.md

 ---
-"@directus/app": patch
+"@directus/app": minor
-"@directus/api": patch
+"@directus/api": minor
-"tests-blackbox": patch
+"tests-blackbox": minor
 ---

 Added `Cache` option so that caching can be disabled for GET requests to Flows webhook trigger.